Table of Contents

 Hope you find this post helpful.
 Stay tuned for the next installment on Thursday after we have a chance to do the haul out and marine survey.

 Thanks for reading!

-If you enjoyed Survey & Sea Trial Part 2 and would like to share it with your friends, please do so below:
+Share Survey & Sea Trial Part 2 with your friends: